zyy07/owl/README.md

 sh evaluation_db.sh YOUR_CONFIG_FILE
 ```

-# Datasets and Experimental Results
+# 🧂 Datasets and Experiments
 Our framework provides two datasets for evaluation.
 For the WebSearch task, the dataset is located at `MCPBench/langProBe/WebSearch/data/frames_test.jsonl`, containing 200 QA pairs each from [Frames](https://arxiv.org/abs/2409.12941), news, and technology domains.
 Our framework for automatically constructing evaluation datasets will be open-sourced later.

 For the Database Query task, the dataset is located at `MCPBench/langProBe/DB/data/car_bi.jsonl`.
 You can add your own dataset in the following format: